rotationalio/gimlet/README.md

 }
 ```

-Will ensure that "something bad happened" is logged with the errrors.
+Will ensure that "something bad happened" is logged with the errors.
 Note that 400 errors are `log.Warn`, 500 errors are `log.Error` and all others are `log.Info`.

 If you would like to add logs related to a specific request, using the `Tracing` functionality.
 This will ensure the request ID for all log messages is shared so that you can track a single request across multiple log messages.